 It is entirely fantasy land.

-Best of all for Obama, his relationship to the entertainment and tech industries has undergone a hardly any of the scrutiny to which he would be subjected if he were a Republican drawing money from Wall Street or oil and gas.
+Best of all for Obama, his relationship to the entertainment and tech industries has undergone hardly any of the scrutiny to which he would be subjected if he were a Republican drawing money from Wall Street or oil and gas.

-In the imaginations of American journalists, so many of whom live in the contemporarily dull and humid and frigid East Coast, California occupies a special place, a picturesque landscape full of beautiful people who profit from make believe.
+In the imaginations of American journalists, so many of whom live in the contemporarily dull and humid and frigid East Coast, California occupies a special place, a picturesque landscape full of beautiful people who profit from make-believe.

 Hollywood wealth in particular enjoys immunity from criticism or skeptical inquiry.